Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

-The algebra of functions $C(M)$ on $M$ can be considered as super commutative differential graded algebra with differential $\hQ=Q^A\pr{z^A}$.
-The cohomology $\Ker\hQ/\Im\hQ$ can be identified with classical observables.
-In other words a classical observable is defined as a function $O$ obeying $\hQ O=0$.
-Two classical observables $O,O'$ are identified if the difference $O-O'$ is $\hQ$ of something.
-Similarly in the space $Sol$ of solutions to EM (in the zero locus of $Q$) we should identify solutions $x$ with $x+\delta x$ where $\delta x^A=Q^A(x+\delta)-Q^A(x)$, where $\delta$ is infinitesimally small.
+In the space $Sol$ of solutions to EM (in the zero locus of $Q$) we should identify solutions $x$ with $x+\delta x$ where $\delta x^i=Q^i(x+\delta)-Q^i(x)$, where $\delta$ is infinitesimally small.
 The space obtained by means of this identification is denoted by $Sol/\sim$. \footnote{More geometrically we can say that on the zero locus $Sol$ of $Q$ there exists a foliation $\F_Q$.
-The tangent vectors to $Sol$ can be identified with the kernel $\Ker \frac{\delta Q^A}{\delta z^B}$ of $Q$; the leaves of $\F_Q$ are tangent to the image $\Im \frac{\delta Q^A}{\delta z^B}$.
-We identify two solutions belonging to the same leaf, hence $Sol/\sim$ can be considered as the space of leaves of the foliation. }
+The tangent vectors to $Sol$ can be identified with the kernel $\Ker \frac{\delta Q^i}{\delta x^j}$ of $Q$; the leaves of $\F_Q$ are tangent to the image $\Im \frac{\delta Q^i}{\delta z^j}$.
+We identify two solutions belonging to the same leaf , hence $Sol/\sim$ can be considered as the space of leaves of the foliation.
+Notice that in most cases the foliation on the space of solutions is singular (the dimension of the kernel varies). }

 A classical system has many equivalent descriptions in BV-formalism.
-The simplest way to see this is to notice that a system with coordinates $(x^1,\dots,x^n,\xi_1,\dots,\xi_n),$ symplectic form $dx^id\xi_i$ and action functional $a_{ij} x^ix^j$ is physically trivial.
-Here $\xi_i$ and $x^i$ have opposite parities and the matrix $a_{ij}$ is nondegenerate.
+The simplest way to see this is to notice that a system with coordinates $(y^1,\dots,y^n,\xi_1,\dots,\xi_n),$ symplectic form $dy^id\xi_i$ and action functional $a_{ij} y^iy^j$ is physically trivial.
+Here $\xi_i$ and $y^i$ have opposite parities and the matrix $a_{ij}$ is nondegenerate.

 Consider two Q-manifolds $(M,Q)$ and $(M',Q')$.
-A map $f:M\rightarrow M'$ is called a $Q$-map if it agrees with action of $Q$'s (i.e. $\hat {Q}f^*=f^*\hat {Q}'$ where $f^*$ is the homomorphism $C(M')\to C(M)$ induced by the map $f$).
-Such a map induces a map of observables (a homomorphism of cohomology groups $H(C(M'),Q')\rightarrow H(C(M),Q)$).
+A map $f:M\rightarrow M'$ is called a $Q$-map if it agrees with action of $Q$'s (i.e. $Q f^*=f^*Q$ where $f^*$ is the homomorphism $C^{\infty}(M')\to C^{\infty}(M)$ induced by the map $f$).
+Such a map induces a map of observables (a homomorphism of cohomology groups $\rH(C^{\infty}(M'),Q')\rightarrow \rH(C^{\infty}(M),Q)$).
 If $f $ defines an isomorphism between spaces of observables we say that $f$ is a quasi-isomorphism.Under some additional requirements this isomorphism implies isomorphism of spaces of solutions $Sol/\sim.$ Quasi-isomorphism should be considered as isomorphism of classical physical systems.
 However for Lagrangian systems one should modify the definition of physical equivalence, requiring that quasi-isomorphism is compatible with symplectic structure in some sense.